openordu/ordu-blog/letter-mission.md

  scholars in medieval tradition and colloquial expression.

-I keep going back to the prevalent attitude among people that druid ritual and practice has nothing to do with folk magic even through one of its names is dreecraft after draoi.
-So in ADF you've got plenty of people calling themseves druids who don't like druidry(magic).
+I keep going back to the prevalent attitude among people that druid ritual and practice has nothing to do with folk magic even though one of its names is dreecraft after draoi or druid.
+So in ADF you've got plenty of people calling themselves druids who don't like druidry(magic).
 If they're not into draiocht, then why is it in their name?

 I've invested in this idea of a high liturgy within polytheist practice as potentially recognizable by my ancestors.
 I still believe it, but I think it